zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

    % ===============
      MUTEX  DEVICE_X

-A public mutex can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public mutex can be referenced by name from any source file that includes the file :file:`zephyr.h`.